autowarefoundation/autoware-documentation/docs/tutorials/digital-twin-simulation/awsim-tutorial.md

 #### Simulator shortcuts

-It is possible to adjust/control the simulation through the shortcuts listed below:
+It is also possible to control the simulation using the keyboard shortcuts listed below:

 | Shortcut | Description                                            |
 | -------- | ------------------------------------------------------ |